marcliberatore/230-lab-bits-and-bytes/README.md

 ```
 is represented by `000...0101`, i.e., `J[0]=5`.

-Each component of `J` could keep track of 32 fruits.
-(There are 32 bits in an
+Each component of `J` could keep track of 32 fruits, because there are 32 bits in an
-`unsigned int`.)
+`unsigned int`.
 For the following set

 ```
 {pineapple}